NecmeddinHD/WebTrader/README.md

 ## USAGE:
 1. Download The Package with git or click code and press download zip.
+2. Run installer.py wth `python installer.py`
-2. Change the `chatid` variable in the `config.py` file with the ID you get from the `userinfobot` Telegram bot.
+3. Change the `chatid` variable in the `config.py` file with the ID you get from the `userinfobot` Telegram bot.
-3. Then, run the program and copy the URL of the website you want to share.
+4. Then, run the program and copy the URL of the website you want to share.
-4. The Telegram bot will send the link to you directly via Telegram.
+5. The Telegram bot will send the link to you directly via Telegram.
-5. You can click on this link and watch it from your phone or tablet.
+6. You can click on this link and watch it from your phone or tablet.

 If you know how to run Python on your phone and have Telegram installed on your computer, you can copy the video URL from your phone and transfer it to your computer.
 This way, you can use it more comfortably.